 She decided to speak to her direct Boss who had asked her to present.
 Then she would find out exactly what information the board needed.
 She realised that her voice would be stronger when she was more confident.
 She would try to anticipate any questions that might arise and be comfortable with saying:

 “I am not able to answer that right now but I will come back to you by the end of the day” or “That’s an interesting question, may I come back to you on that?”

 She was also going to create rapport by asking hypothetical questions and involving the audience in her presentation where possible.
-She would look at ways to do this and we would discuss them later.
-She was going to open the presentation with a couple of interesting facts that she felt would get their attention.
-She would oust the voice telling her that security is more important than opportunity!
+She would look at ways to do this and we would discuss them later and be going to open the presentation with a couple of interesting facts that she felt would get their attention.
+This would oust the voice telling her that security is more important than opportunity!

-Being prepared to ask for help was the first step.
-Then to think about planning and organising her presentation to suit her audience.
+Preparing to ask for help was the first step.
+Then think about planning and organising her presentation to suit her audience.
 Finally, to realise that she was a competent speaker and that presenting to the international board was a privilege and a great opportunity, far more important than security!